bootstrapworld/curriculum/lessons/Early-Math/identity-property/langs/en-us/slides.md

 -->

 ---
-{layout="InvestigateC"}
+{layout="Investigate"}
 # The Identity Property

-Complete @printable-exercise{identity-prop-table.adoc}, filling in the blanks so that all of the Circles of Evaluation are equivalent.
+Complete @printable-exercise{pages/identity-prop-table.adoc}, filling in the blanks so that all of the Circles of Evaluation are equivalent.
 The first problem is below.

-@image{images/identity-prop-table.png}
+@image{images/identity-prop-table.png,800}

 ---
-{layout="InvestigateC"}
+{layout="Investigate"}
 # The Identity Property

-Then, examine these Circles of Evaluation to decide @printable-exercise{which-one-doesnt-belong.adoc}?
+Then, examine these Circles of Evaluation to decide @printable-exercise{pages/which-one-doesnt-belong.adoc}?
 Be sure to explain why each Circle of Evaluation you select does not belong with the others.
+The first problem is below.

-@image{images/wodb.png}
+@image{images/wodb.png,750}

 <!--